US Elections: A society divided down the middle!

 Some could argue that 2020 seems to be a mirror image of 2016.
 For this reason too, the media is focused on outlining the trend in 2016 in each district within a state and extrapolating it in 2020.
 Comparisons are also being made of the votes secured by Hilary Clinton in each district as compared to what Je Biden is garnering.
 If this trend were to play out in the electoral result, it is clear that not much has changed since 2016 and the social divisions seen in 2016 continue to be the stark reality in 2020 also.

-There has been a animated debate in the Indian media as to which candidates victory would be useful from India's perspective.
+There has been an animated debate in the Indian media as to which candidates victory would be useful from India's perspective.
 It may be useful to remember that when Narendra Modi was sworn in as Prime Minister, Obama was the President in the United States.
 Modi and Obama got along very well and had a cordial working relationship.
 When Trump was elected, the leaders of the two countries hit it off very well.
 Thus both during a Democratic Presidency as well when a Republican President in office, the equations between the leaders of the two countries was cordial and friendly.
 India's relations with the United States does not necessarily depend on who is elected as the President in the United States but is more a by-product of global developments and their implications for both countries.

 (Dr Shastri is a student of Politics who is the author of Lal Bahadur Shastri: Politics and Beyond1 published by Rupa and Co in October 2019)